-Section 8.1 Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services
+Section 8.1 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services

 This section is about the following types of care only:

 - Home health care services you are getting. - Skilled nursing care you are getting as a patient in a skilled nursing facility.
 (To learn about requirements for being considered a "skilled nursing facility," see Chapter 12, Definitions of important words.) - Rehabilitation care you are getting as an outpatient at a Medicare-approved Comprehensive Outpatient Rehabilitation Facility (CORF).
 Usually, this means you are getting treatment for an illness or accident, or you are recovering from a major operation.
 (For more information about this type of facility, see Chapter 12, Definitions of important words.)